Grant-Knoetze/incomplete-trading-bot/README.md

 # incomplete-trading-bot
-Forex trading bot built to run on Alpaca.
+Stock trading bot built to run on Alpaca.